Command Palette

 Border Patrol thermal cameras recorded a flying object entering the ocean and splitting in two near Aguadilla

-Status — Resolved
+Status — Unresolved

 Disclosure Rating — 3/10